Steve Kelly - Chairman, President and Chief Operating Officer

 Paul R. Gudonis - Chief Executive Officer

 Mr. Gudonis brings 30 years of experience in launching new technology-based products and services to Myomo.
 His career spans the fields of software, telecommunications, Internet services, and robotics.
 From launching the first cellphone service in the country to building the first Internet backbone network into a billion-dollar global services provider, he has grown venture-backed startup companies and led several publicly held corporations.
-He dedicated five years to inspire our nation’s youth to pursue education and careers in science and engineering via robotics competitions, and he is now leading Myomo’s expansion to offer this new neuro-robotic technology to a greater number of stroke survivors and clinical partners.
+He dedicated five years to inspire our nation's youth to pursue education and careers in science and engineering via robotics competitions, and he is now leading Myomo's expansion to offer its biomedical devices to a greater number of stroke survivors and clinical partners.

 He has held senior executive roles at Ameritech Mobile Communications (a regional spinoff from AT&T), Spectrum Interactive, an eLearning software company, Appex Corporation, which provided software and billing services to the wireless industry, and EDS.
 As Chairman and CEO of Genuity, he grew BBN’s network operations into a $1.2 billion provider of Internet services, and later served as CEO of Centra Software, Inc. As the first member of his family to go to college, he strongly believes in the value of education, and joined noted inventor Dean Kamen to lead the nonprofit robotics competition which he had founded, FIRST – For Inspiration and Recognition of Science and Technology -- which engages students and engineering mentors in this "sport of the mind."